The Origin and History of Soap

 By the second century A.D., the Greek physician, Galen, recommended soap for both medicinal and cleansing purposes.

 The English began making soap during the 12th century.
-In 1633 King Charles I granted a 14 year monopoly to the Society of Soapmakers of Westminster.
+In 1633 King Charles I granted a 14-year monopoly to the Society of Soapmakers of Westminster.

-According to Alison Sim, in her book “The Tudor Housewife,” wealthy ladies of the Tudor period (1485-1603) used a scented toilet soap or ‘castill soap’ for their daily washing.
+According to Alison Sim, in her book “The Tudor Housewife,” wealthy ladies of the Tudor period (1485-1603) used a scented toilet soap or ‘castile soap’ for their daily washing.
 This soap, made with olive oil and imported, was very expensive.
 A household instruction manual written during this period included recipes for soap which suggests that people of all levels of society were interested in personal hygiene.

 During the reign of Elizabeth I, soap consumption in England was greater than in any other European country.
 It seems that Queen Bess set the fashion herself, for it was reported that the Queen took a bath every four weeks "whether it was necessary or not."

 Old fashioned lye was made using hardwood ashes, a barrel or ash hopper, and rainwater.
 Holes were drilled in the bottom of a barrel.
-The barrel was placed on a grooved stone slab which rested on a pile of rocks.
+The barrel was placed on a grooved stone slab that rested on a pile of rocks.
 A layer of gravel was placed over the holes.
 Then a layer of straw, twigs, and sticks was placed on top of the gravel as a filter to prevent the ashes from getting in the solution.
 After filling a barrel with hardwood ashes, rainwater was poured through the ashes to leach out the brown lye liquid which would flow into the groove around the stone slab and drip down into a container.

 Some soapmakers used an ash hopper for making lye instead of the barrel method.
 Using the same basic process, the lye dripped into a container located underneath the hopper.